Salt version support lifecycle#

 Release schedule

-• Released once a year, usually in the first 4 months of the calendar year
+• Released once a year

 • 1-2 release candidates in the months leading up to the release